Parallel Element Processing Ensemble: Description

-An initial testbed system, the "IC model", was built with 16 processors consisting of individual integrated circuits and connected to an IBM 360/65 host.
-This proved successful, and Burroughs won the contract to build a prototype of the full-sized 288-processor version in the early 1970s.
-The design featured an array of 288 (8 × 36) identical processing elements and associative addressing.
-Each processing element contained a minimum of control logic, the bulk of the control being concentrated in a common control unit.
-The control unit read instructions from memory, decoded them, and issued them to all processing elements simultaneously so that the elements were required to execute exactly the same instruction at exactly the same time.
-The elements were capable of executing a complete single address instruction repertoire permitting any desired arithmetic or logical operation.
+Each processing element contained a minimum of control logic, the bulk of the control being concentrated in the common control unit.
+The control unit read instructions from memory, decoded them, and issued them to all processing elements simultaneously so that the elements were required to execute the same instruction at the same time.
+The elements were capable of executing a complete single address instruction including reading and writing the data.
+The program as a whole was stored on and fed into PEPE from a front-end system, originally a CDC 7600.